 Several decades and a few cross-country trips later, having made Raleigh, NC my home, I am still smitten.
 Whether its a distant sun-drenched butte in the Painted Desert or a twisted, gnarly clump of roots underfoot at one of our city’s parks, nature’s own works of art take my breath away.
 For me, there is nothing more stunning on Earth than the very earth itself.
 This is what inspires my work.

 My work has been exhibited in multiple venues throughout North Carolina and is included in many local, national, and international private collections.
-I am currently being represented by Gallery 444 in San Francisco and the Sunset River Marketplace in Calabash, NC.
-Selected pieces of my work can be seen in these galleries or by appointment in my home studio in downtown Raleigh.
+I am currently being represented by Gallery 444 in San Francisco.
+Select pieces of my work can be seen there or by appointment in my home studio in downtown Raleigh.
 All of my work can be viewed on my “Works on Canvas” page here.